-But this does nothing to compensate drivers and their families who are victims of exploding Takata airbags.
-Victims and even states are now turning to the courts and filing lawsuits that seek compensation for airbag-related injuries and deaths.
+Still, victims and even states have turned to the courts and filed lawsuits that seek compensation for airbag-related injuries and deaths.

 As seen below, Takata has reached swift and undisclosed settlements to keep all of these lawsuits (to date) from going to trial.

 Parham v.
 Takata (2009) – Undisclosed